kean/Nuke/README.md

 let preheater = ImagePreheater(destination: .diskCache)
 ```

-To make sure that the prefetching requests don't interfere with normal requests it's best to reduce their priority.

-You can use Nuke in combination with [Preheat](https://github.com/kean/Preheat) library which automates preheating of content in `UICollectionView` and `UITableView`.
-On iOS 10.0 you might want to use new [prefetching APIs](https://developer.apple.com/reference/uikit/uitableviewdatasourceprefetching) provided by iOS instead.

-> Check out [Performance Guide](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Performance%20Guide.md) to see what else you can do to improve performance
+On iOS, you can use [prefetching APIs](https://developer.apple.com/reference/uikit/uitableviewdatasourceprefetching) in combination with `ImagePreheater` to automatically prefer images in lists.

 #### Progressive Decoding

-To use progressive image loading you need a pipeline with progressive decoding enabled.
+To enable progressive image decoding set `isProgressiveDecodingEnabled` configuration option to `true`.

 ```swift
 let pipeline = ImagePipeline {